galaxykate/OSSTA-Zine/osta-zine.md

 * Dreams: where do you see this project going in the future?
 * Backwards compatibility:
 	* should users update old artworks to the latest version?
 What risks are there?
-	* Will you be commiting to full backwards compatibiility in the future?
+	* Will you be committing to full backwards compatibility in the future?
 For all the tool, or just core functionality?
 	* What features are at risk of being deprecated?